chagasdecastro/chagasdecastro/README.md

 Hello, World!
 I'm Chayenne, but you can call me chay 🔮

-- a biologist with interest in web development 🌱
+- a biologist with a lot of curiosity about everything
-- systems analysis and development student
+- analysis and systems development studant
 - currently learning HTML, CSS, JavaScript and Python

 ![](https://github.com/chagasdecastro/chagasdecastro/blob/main/Untitled_Artwork.gif)